enabledhq/enabledhq.github.io/_drafts/2019-02-05-opinionated-app-design.md

 published: false
 title: Opinionated App Design
 ---
-_TL;DR Our new weekly step competition app makes strong choices.
+_TL;DR Our weekly step competition app has opinions.
 [Get it here](https://itunes.apple.com/us/app/play-steps/id1422593756)_

-We made a cool app.
+We made a cool new app.
 Seriously, look at it, it’s so cool.

 ![Steps-Header.jpg]({{site.baseurl}}/images/Steps-Header.jpg)

-It pits you against your friends in the simplest ever weekly step count competition.
+Steps pits you against your friends in the simplest ever weekly step count competition.

-## A New Post

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.
+It started life as an app for us Apple Watch users in the office to tally our weekly steps and compete with those Fitbit ~jerks~ friends.

+Then I wanted to learn how to put a server in the cloud.
+Learn how to make the steps beam up and back down onto everyone’s iPhones.
+I started on glitch.com and made the roughest, quickest, dirtiest bit of code I could write.
+And it worked!
+Not just technically, but we actually started using it to compete with each other.
+Nearly everyone got in on it.

+We even wrote an Apple TV app to broadcast the live results of our game.

+(Take a photo of the TV that is 5 meters away from me seriously why am i so lazy)

+Josh, our designer, made a cool icon.

+(Icon)

+Unsung, our iOS developer, gave me his 3D button code.

+(3d button)